Crash Course in Stoicism

 Are you ready to begin?
-This is a lightning introduction to Stoic philosophy, which will take you just a few minutes to complete.
-If you want to quick overview of Stoicism, this is the best place to begin.
-You'll also get access to some surprise bonus resources such as reading lists and references to other information to get your studies started.
-We've deliberately made this as short and sweet as possible because it's a "crash course" - a starting point.
-We'll direct you toward other resources if you want to learn more, which we assume you probably will.
-Update: Over 1,000 people have enrolled on this course since it was launched on 7th July 2017.
+Just hit the enrol button above.
+This is a lightning introduction to Stoic philosophy, which will take you just ten minutes to complete.
+If you want to quick overview of Stoicism, this is definitely the best place to start.
+You'll also get some surprise bonus resources including famous quotes, excerpts from the Stoic Handbook, recommended reading lists, a quick quiz to consolidate your learning, and other information to get your studies started.
+I've deliberately made this as short and sweet as possible because it's a "crash course" – a starting point.
+I'll direct you toward other resources if you want to learn more, which I assume you probably will.
+Update: Over 3,400 people have enrolled on this course since it was launched on 7th July 2017.

 Goal: To develop an understanding of what Stoic philosophy is and how it can be helpful in modern life.